College for Creative Studies: Fine Arts

 Gerry Andrea waited with charcoal in hand as the eighth wonder of the world was announced on Good Morning America.
 The public chose the Grand Canyon.
-Without a moment's hesitation, he began sketching.
-The strokes were quick, yet deliberate.
-The artist had less than two hours to capture the landmark's majesty in the final portrait of a nine-foot mural while working a few feet away from the cameras - and suffering a heart attack.
+Without a moment’s hesitation, he began sketching.
+The artist had less than two hours to capture the landmark’s majesty in the final portrait of a nine-foot mural while working a few feet away from the cameras— and suffering a heart attack.

 “I started experiencing chest pains a couple days before but didn’t realize the severity of it,” said Andrea.
 “After the show, I was rushed to St. Luke’s Roosevelt Hospital where doctors told me I was having a heart attack.

 “I probably should have sought help earlier but I had such a desire to complete the mural; you know, that feeling that the show must go on… Each wonder had such a serious cultural or ecological significance to the world.
 I was completely dedicated to finishing it.”